deepset-ai/haystack-home/content/ambassadors/_index.md

     - "You've been active in the Haystack community for at least 6 months"
     - "You've shared your work publicly - blog posts, talks, tutorials, Discord discussions, or real-world projects"
     - "You contribute regularly - not occasionally or one-off"
-    - "You're building or thinking about real-world RAG and agentic systems - not just demos - and are interested in how AI moves into production"
+    - "You're building or thinking about real-world AI systems - not just demos - and are interested in how AI moves into production"
     - "You care about open-source AI, are passionate about Haystack, and enjoy helping others"
   note: "We welcome people with different strengths - builders, public speakers, writers, educators, and community helpers.
 What matters most is that you're actively contributing to the Haystack ecosystem and want to help others build real-world AI systems.
 We also aim to represent communities across different regions and backgrounds."
   button: